paperless-ngx/paperless-ngx/docs/setup.md

     root as well.

-3. In the `docker-compose.yml` file, find the line that instructs docker-compose to pull the paperless image from Docker Hub:
+3. In the `docker-compose.yml` file, find the line that instructs Docker Compose to pull the paperless image from Docker Hub:

     ```yaml
     webserver:
       image: ghcr.io/paperless-ngx/paperless-ngx:latest
     ```

-    and replace it with a line that instructs docker-compose to build the image from the current working directory instead:
+    and replace it with a line that instructs Docker Compose to build the image from the current working directory instead:

     ```yaml